GabrielGosden/02476_machine_learning_operations_project/reports/README.md

 > *We used the following two services: Engine and Bucket.
 Engine is used for... and Bucket is used for...*
 >
 > Answer:
-- We have used buckets for cloud storage.
-This allows us to get access to our data in the cloud with our any authorization as long as we use the data is used within the same project.
+- Gcloud bucket allow us to get access to our data in the cloud with our any authorization as long as we use the data is used within the same project.
 - Gcloud Compute Engine to set up a virtual machine (VM) for doing training.
 - Gcloud Triggers to trigger a docker image build each time code is pushed to main branch.
 - GCloud build for building docker images